TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1450.1135 Application for Continuing Education Courses and Curriculum

-1) a signed and completed CE course application on forms provided by the Division;
+1) A signed and completed CE course application in a format provided by the Division;

-3) a course description, learning objectives, comprehensive timed outline, course objectives and, when required, the final examination and answer key for each course, exam proctor policy, and written proctor agreement.
-Materials to be provided to the students and other information may be required by the Department.
-Each outline shall make reference to the textbook used, if applicable, and other material related to the course or subject matter and shall conform to a standardized curriculum approved by the Division.
+3) A course description, learning objectives, comprehensive timed outline, course objectives and, when required, the final examination and answer key for each course, as well as the exam proctor policy and written proctor agreement.
+Materials provided to the students and other information may also be required by the Division.
+Each outline shall make reference to the textbook used, if applicable, and other material related to the course or subject matter, and shall conform to a standardized curriculum approved by the Division.

-b) CE courses shall comply with a standardized curriculum provided by the Division with the advice of the Board.
+b) CE courses shall comply with a standardized curriculum provided by the Division.

-c) A licensee may earn credit for a specific CE course only once during the renewal period.
+c) A licensee may earn credit for a specific CE course only once during the current term of the license.

 e) All CE courses shall: